 Every demon knew, though, what was to come when a Purifier showed up.
 It started growling at me, and trying to get its feet under it for some leverage.
-The townsfolk had chained it to the post so that its arms were taut.
-The best it could manage was to cross its legs.
+The townsfolk had chained it to the post so that its arms were taut, so the best it could manage was to cross its legs.
 The chains were common in such settlements, though most places this size only kept one pair.
 If more than one person became possessed at a time, there was usually no hope for them.
-They were too small to have a full-time Purifier on hand, or nearby, and getting help would be difficult.
+They were too small to have a full-time Purifier on hand, and needed ot travel to closest ‘big’ town.

 The first thing I grabbed was my book.
 The demon’s eyes darted over to it, and fear set into every line of the body it was possessing.
 It snarled at me, but I paid it no mind.
 Fear was one of the fastest ways for demons to get into your mind.

 I held the worn leather in a tight grip for a moment.
 The familiar cracks and smooth portions as recognizable to my touch as my skin.
 It was the book where I wrote my prayers.
 Every prayer a Purifier used had to be new, and once used it was no longer effective.

 At first, years ago, the majority of the world didn’t notice when the prayers stopped working.
 There were but a handful who did; those who battled what could be considered demons and evil forces of those times.
 Spirit versions of the monsters we now experienced in the flesh.
 It was those few who noticed their blessings stopped working, that they couldn’t drive away evil or help spirits pass over.
 It wasn’t long before the fragile dam keeping all the nasty things at bay, broke.